Skip to content

 Technical defence in this type of proceedings requires maximum specialisation due to evidentiary delicacy and the effective inversion of the presumption operating in many trials.
 The first axis is challenging the habituality link: demonstrating that the reported episodes are isolated facts motivated by specific crises (breakup, jealousy, marital conflict) and not a permanent domination pattern; when the link is broken, the qualification reduces from Art.
 173.2 CP to Art.
 153.1 CP, with radically different penalty ranges.
 The second axis is challenging the victim's sole testimony per the test consolidated by the Supreme Court: absence of subjective incredibility (no spurious motive derived from divorce, custody or patrimonial advantage), verisimilitude (peripheral corroborations through medical reports, witnesses or messages) and persistence in incrimination.
 The third axis is the forensic psychological counter-expert: when the prosecution provides a private psychologist report diagnosing battered woman syndrome, we propose a contradictory expert questioning methodology, absence of standardised tests (MMPI-2, PAI, SCID) or foundation based on subjective account without corroboration.
 The fourth axis is legitimate defence or reciprocity defence: in many cases, WhatsApp documentation, legal recordings and third-party testimonies prove bidirectional conflicts excluding the male domination required by the type.

 In current forensic practice we observe a very significant increase in habitual mistreatment complaints in contentious marital breakup contexts.
 Courts of Violence against Women apply the procedural device foreseen in LO 1/2004 with speed: protection order in seventy-two hours, provisional restraining, immediate visitation suspension and, in serious cases, provisional prison.
 The testimonial exemption of Art.
 416 LECrim remains a critical point of procedural strategy, especially after the reform operated by Law 4/2015 of the Victim's Statute and case-law doctrine limiting its effectiveness in domestic violence cases.
-The Circular 4/2022 of the Spanish General Prosecutor's Office on integral treatment of gender violence reinforces coordination between Prosecution, Court and Social Services, requiring proactive and technical defence from the first minute.
+Coordination between the Prosecution, the Court and the social services in these proceedings calls for a proactive and technical defence from the first minute.
 At Alonso Sala we have 15+ years of experience in criminal defence of men and women accused of mistreatment, articulating strategies combining substantive criminal law, forensic psychology and family law, aiming to preserve the client's freedom, presumption of innocence and parental rights.

 Defense Strategy